LizzieeLovett/classic-cakes/README.md

 1. As a new visitor to the website, I want to easily navigate around the site to find what I’m looking for as quickly as possible.
 2. As a new visitor to the website, I want to view a gallery of prior work to decide if I like the style for myself.
 3. As a new visitor to the website, I want to see whether other customers have liked the cakes they purchased and the related service received.
-4. As a new visitor to the website, I want to know what the baking lessons entail and what I can expect to learn and pay.
+4. As a new visitor to the website, I want to know what the baking lessons entail and what I can expect to pay.
 5. As an interested client, I want to understand how to fill out the lessons form so that I can book in with the owner.
 6. As an interested client, I want to understand how to fill out the contact form with as much detail as I want to give about my order.
 7. As a returning visitor to the website, I want to easily navigate to the contact page to put details of a new request in.